-Green alga begins to grow on concrete and cement when the surface is relatively moist and shaded most of the day.
+Green algae begins to grow on concrete and cement when the surface is relatively moist and shaded most of the day.
 As long as the conditions are damp, you will at some point have to look for ways to remove algae from surfaces including concrete patios, basement floors, and walls in your home.

 Even though it does not cause any permanent damage to the structure’s stability, it can be troublesome if left untreated.
 Also, since the growth can be somewhat slippery, it can become a safety hazard when left to manifest.
 It can also cause permanent discoloration on the concrete.

 TIPS REMOVE ALGAE FROM CONCRETE

 TIP 1: USE BOILING WATER